-§ 4 - SEEC AUDITS
+§ 3 - SEEC AUDITS

-Reduces the maximum percentage of candidate committees SEEC may audit after an election or primary from 50% to 20%
+Reduces the maximum percentage of candidate committees SEEC may audit after an election or primary from 50% to 20%; requires SEEC to complete the audits within 12 months after a committee is selected and report to the legislature on its compliance

-State law authorizes the State Elections Enforcement Commission (SEEC) to audit candidate committees after elections and primaries for compliance with campaign finance laws.
+State law authorizes SEEC to audit candidate committees after elections and primaries for compliance with campaign finance laws.
 The bill reduces, from 50% to 20%, the maximum percentage of candidate committees that SEEC may audit as determined by a weighted lottery system.
+The bill also requires that the weighted lottery be duly noticed and open to the public.